dragon-dune/dragon-dune/dragon-dune.md

     control 3 castles in order to win the game.
 Units in a castle are safe from dragon attack.
 2. A player controls a castle if they alone have at least one unit there.
+    Hidden units have no effect on castle control.
 3. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
 They may move through four territories in the movement round (instead of 2).